WWE Raw 1000

 Raw 1000 was a television special that was broadcast live on July 23, 2012, airing on USA Network (in the U.S.) as the 1000th episode of WWE's flagship show Raw.
 It was held at the Scottrade Center in St. Louis, Missouri.

 The show featured five professional wrestling matches, a wedding ceremony and appearances from past WWE performers.
 The wedding between AJ Lee and Daniel Bryan ended with AJ leaving Bryan after being announced as the new General Manager of Raw by WWE chairman Vince McMahon.
 The Miz defeated Christian to become the WWE Intercontinental Champion.
 In the main event, John Cena won by disqualification in a WWE Championship match against defending champion CM Punk after cashing in his Money in the Bank contract, who proceeded to turn heel (villainous) by attacking The Rock.

 The episode averaged 6 million viewers, Raws highest viewership since June 2009.
 The episode also started the program's permanent three-hour format, which had been previously reserved for special episodes.
+The three-hour format would last for more than twelve years before ending after the show's September 30, 2024 episode.